lienzhuzhu/lienzhuzhu.github.io/_pages/about.md

 # Life

 - 2023 April 10.
-I defend my Master of Engineering degree, "Accurate and General Hardware Performance Counting".
+I successfully defended my Master of Engineering degree, "Accurate and General Hardware Performance Counting".
 - 2022 October 27.
 I join the [Computer Security and Privacy Lab](https://cybersecurity.seas.wustl.edu/members.html "CSPL Members") as a master's student under Professor Ning Zhang.
 - 2022 May 20.
 I graduate with a Bachelor of Arts degree in Biology.